scottalford75/Remora-docs/docs/source/hardware/Ethernet/ethernet.rst

 Remora Ethernet
 ========

-As the hard realtime requirements are offloaded onto the controller board, Remora can run on LinuxCNC based PC's via Ethernet.
+The latest Remora supported controller boards using Ethernet communications allows LinuxCNC to be run on any supported PC.

 Controller Boards